LittleDTLe/VapeProductQuiz/ReadMe.md

 - **Total Revenue from Quiz:** The total revenue generated _only_ from products that matched a user's quiz search.
 - **Total Sales from Quiz:** The total number of individual converted searches.
 - **Conversion Rate:** The percentage of searches that led to a sale.

-- **Total Searches:** The total number of times the quiz filters were applied.
+* **Total Searches:** The total number of times the quiz filters were applied.
-- **Complete Searches:** Number of searches where at least the Type and Primary Ingredient were selected.
+* **Complete Searches:** Number of searches where at least the Type and Primary Ingredient were selected (a key engagement metric).

 #### Visualizations